adussa3/Brainy-Spelling-1/README.md

 ### Bug Fixes
 - Crash caused by vertical orientation fixed by restricting application to horizontal view
 - Bank was not updating correctly because the category of each word was not properly provided
+- During Unit 2 gameplay, after spelling all three words correctly, the first two segments of 'hen' remained uncolored
+- On the Unit 4 consonant selection screen, consonants were misplaced because of a missing consonant letter
+- On Unit 3 and Unit 4 selection screens, the image buttons were different sizes because of significant differences in source images' sizes

 ### Known Bugs and Defects
 - **Bug**: Depending on the API that’s installed, some features are lost in the application